Htomsik/LiteTUI/LiteTUI/Resources/README.md

 ## Features

-* Simple menu navigation
+### Controls
+- Menu: Simple, Selection
+- Input: Text Input control
+- Info: Block under primary control

+### Peculiarities
-* Easy-to-use asynchronous commands with live status updates in the menu
+- "Easy-to-use" asynchronous commands with live status updates in the menu
-* "Customizable" information blocks for displaying additional data
-* Selection menu with toggle functionality
-* Independent UI rendering that updates the interface regardless of user input
+- UI rendering updates the interface regardless of user input

 ## How to use